Master of Arts in Teaching English Language Arts

-Complete and turn in the Admission to Candidacy application after you are into the second half of your course work, at the point when you are pretty sure which courses you will take to finish up.
+Complete and turn in the Admission to Candidacy application after you are pretty sure which courses you will take to finish up.
 After you have filled out the form, submit it to your Advisor/Chair and to the Program Director (currently Bruce Robbins) for approval signatures.
 Then the form must be submitted to the Graduate Admissions Office no later than the semester prior to the semester you expect to graduate.
 You must submit the Admission to Candidacy form BEFORE you may apply for graduation.

 ENGL 579 Boise State Writing Project Invit.
 6 cr, A, Su 10